Further your career as a Biomedical Laboratory Scientist

-Applicants with clinical laboratory experience may be eligible to waive individual practical requirements.
+Applicants with clinical laboratory experience may be eligible to waive individual practicum requirements.
 Applicants will need to secure a clinical site for any individual areas where professional experience is lacking.
-Please call 202-729-9879 and speak with a online admissions advisor if you believe that you may qualify for the waiver.
+Please call 202-729-9879 and speak with an online admissions advisor if you believe that you may qualify for the waiver.

 Below is additional information regarding clinical waivers: